 It’s kind of funny to talk about individualism when you’re looking at the big picture of these demographics, but it’s true.
 The members behind these two generations span a huge age range, and for a retailer to be successful, they’ve got to be conscious of the actual people they’re serving.
 Consider where they are in their lives, who they are, and what kind of person they are.

-What’s more, says Albert, diversity within the retailer is important.
+For both generations, says Albert, diversity within the retailer is important for both generations.
 “Diverse hiring practices make a huge impact,” she explains.
 “Having people in the room that are part of these generations as well as people who aren’t provide a great start to making these kinds of decisions.”
 She adds that observing how each group interacts with the retailer’s brand is a good starting point for attracting Millennial and Gen Z consumers.
 Paying attention to the feedback they’re providing on brand and customer experiences is also key.

 The time is now for retailers to develop a strong strategy to attract Millennials and Gen Z. These two generations are powerful in number and they know what they want—and they’re not afraid to speak up.
 And if they’re not getting what they want from one retailer, they’re also not afraid to spend their dollars at the retailers that will deliver (and I don’t mean groceries to their doorstep).